-That the Legislature strike a new Standing Committee on Children and Youth, and that the Representative and Deputy Representatives report to this committee at least annually.

-That the Representative be mandated to report to the Minister, the Legislature and the public through annual reports and special reports.
-This reporting will include reporting on compliance with recommendations, by the Ministry and other public bodies.
+Recommendation 2 That the Legislature strike a new Standing Committee on Children and Youth, and that the Representative and Deputy Representatives report to this committee at least annually. complete or fully operational Recommendation 8 That the Representative be mandated to report to the Minister, the Legislature and the public through annual reports and special reports.
+This reporting will include reporting on compliance with recommendations, by the Ministry and other public bodies. complete or fully operational